WHAT IS THE DIFFERENCE BETWEEN A HUMANE SOCIETY AND AN ANIMAL CONTROL AGENCY?

 Members of the Humane Society of Logan county may request to be placed on the agenda to address the Board regarding any concerns or questions.

 The Humane Society of Logan county does not receive federal, state, or local tax dollars.
-In addition to nominal annual membership dues and fund raising activities, the HSLC relies heavily on donations from individuals, foundations, and corporations who also have a commitment to animal welfare.
+In addition to nominal annual membership dues and fund-raising activities, the HSLC relies heavily on donations from individuals, foundations, and corporations who also have a commitment to animal welfare.

 Are donations to the Humane Society of Logan County tax deductible?

 Call the Humane Society of Logan County at 217-737-4042.
 We have a special fund established for helping with medical care of animals for those who cannot afford it.
 We also have other resources available for reduced cost of certain medical care for animals.
+For spay/neuter please visit our APL Transport page to learn more about this low-cost option.